J. Kirk Wiebe

-John Kirk (J. Kirk) Wiebe is a former senior intelligence official with the United States National Security Agency and whistleblower on the matter of NSA mass surveillance of Americans.
-Kirk managed data collection, processing and analysis programs and has criticized the NSA's mass surveillance policies that continue today.
-Wiebe also agreed with Bill Binney's technical assessment that it was not true that the Russians had hacked the DNC's webserver in 2016.
+John Kirk (J. Kirk) Wiebe is a former senior intelligence official with the United States National Security Agency and whistleblower on NSA mass surveillance of Americans.
+Wiebe worked at the NSA for over 32 years, managing data collection, processing, and analysis programs before retiring in October 2001.
+He is a member of Veteran Intelligence Professionals for Sanity.

-Wiebe is a member of Veteran Intelligence Professionals for Sanity and has supported True the Vote's claims of election fraud during the 2020 United States presidential election.

-Biography
+Early life and career

-Born in Chicago, Illinois, John Kirk Wiebe grew up in northern Indiana, near Lake Michigan.
-After graduating high school Wiebe enlisted in the United States Air Force and spending four years with the intelligence branch from 1963 – 1967.
-After the Air Force, Kirk attended Indiana University, receiving a master's degree in the Russian language in 1974.
-Kirk then took a position in the National Security Agency (NSA), retiring in October 2001.
+Born in Chicago, Illinois, Wiebe grew up in northern Indiana near Lake Michigan.
+After graduating high school, he enlisted in the United States Air Force, serving four years with the intelligence branch from 1963–1967.
+He also attended the University of Maryland from 1965 to 1967.
+He then attended Indiana University Bloomington, receiving a master's degree in Russian in 1974, before joining the National Security Agency.

-Whistle blowing
+Whistleblowing and activism

-In September 2002, Wiebe, along with William Binney and Edward Loomis, filed a request for the U.S. Defense Department Inspector General (DoD IG) to investigate the NSA for allegedly wasting "millions and millions of dollars" on Trailblazer.
-Loomis and Binney developed a competing system, ThinThread, which was shelved when Trailblazer was chosen instead.
-The Whistleblower's complaint noted Trailblazer's ineffectiveness and unjustified high cost compared to their alternative ThinThread.
-According to Wiebe, Trailblazer was the greatest intelligence failure in NSA history due to the loss of intelligence during the years Trailblazer was being developed.
+In September 2002, Wiebe, along with William Binney and Edward Loomis, asked the U.S. Defense Department Inspector General to investigate the NSA for allegedly wasting "millions and millions of dollars" on the Trailblazer Project.
+Binney and Loomis had developed a competing system, ThinThread, which was shelved when Trailblazer was chosen.
+According to Wiebe, Trailblazer represented a significant intelligence failure due to lost intelligence during its development.

-Conspiracy Theories
+Public statements

+Metadata privacy

+Wiebe has spoken publicly about the privacy implications of metadata collection.
+In a June 2013 interview on Fox News following the Edward Snowden disclosures, Wiebe stated that "aggregated metadata can be more revealing than content," explaining that location data, transaction records, and call patterns can be combined to construct detailed profiles of individuals' activities and associations.

-Russian Election Interference
+Russian election interference

-As a member of the Veteran Intelligence Professionals for Sanity, Wiebe agreed with colleague Binney's view that the U.S. intelligence community's assessment that Russia hacked the DNC's webserver in the 2016 presidential election was wrong, and that the Democratic National Committee e-mails were downloaded locally and leaked by an insider instead.
+As a member of Veteran Intelligence Professionals for Sanity, Wiebe supported colleague Binney's view that the U.S. intelligence community's assessment that Russia hacked the DNC in the 2016 presidential election was incorrect.
+VIPS members argued the emails were downloaded locally and leaked by an insider.
+This view was disputed by the broader intelligence community and independent cybersecurity researchers.

-The VIPS colleagues argued that the metadata in files associated with the DNC hack were altered to add Russian fingerprints, and that file transfer rate proved they were transferred locally.

-The memorandum from the VIPS colleagues was promoted by Breitbart and Fox News.
-President Donald Trump would then request Mike Pompeo to meet with William Binney.

-2020 US Presidential Election Fraud
+2020 presidential election

-Wiebe was involved in supporting True the Vote's assertions about election fraud in the 2020 United States presidential election, primarily focused on dirty voter rolls that contained people who were not eligible to vote.
+Wiebe supported True the Vote's claims regarding voter roll irregularities in the 2020 United States presidential election.

-Wiebe would also go on to explain why business man Mike Lindell did not have the data required to prove election fraud.